yrimbaud/wallet-inspector/README.md

 ## Presentation
 Wallet Inspector is a web-based tool designed to generate a unique 6-digit security code for wallet addresses.
 It helps protect users against malicious software that might attempt to replace copied wallet addresses by providing a quick and easy way to verify address integrity.

+The threat this tool addresses is known as "address spoofing" or "clipboard hijacking."
+Malicious actors create software that monitors your clipboard for cryptocurrency wallet addresses.
+When you copy a wallet address to make a transaction, this malware can swiftly replace it with the attacker's address.
+Since cryptocurrency transactions are irreversible, if you don't notice the switch and send your funds to the wrong address, your assets could be lost forever.

+Wallet Inspector provides a simple way to double-check that the address you're sending to is indeed the one you intended, adding an extra layer of security to your transactions.

 ## How to Use
 1. Visit the [Wallet Inspector website](https://yrimbaud.github.io/wallet-inspector/) or download the [iOS app](https://apps.apple.com/app/wallet-inspector/id6667109541)
 2. Enter the wallet address you want to verify in the input field.